Giving children without parental care a home in Cameroon

 Upon arrival, little Stephen was warmly received by his new family and other SOS families in Mbalmayo.
 The other SOS children were cheerful, while the SOS mothers were crying as they saw the child in a deplorable situation.

-The child was creeping, babbling and weighed 6kg when he was taken to the SOS Medical Centre the following day, and the SOS medical doctor discovered that he had developed malnutrition, was infected by worms and had other food deficiency complications.
+The child was creeping, babbling and weighed 6kg when he was taken to the SOS Medical Centre the following day, and the SOS medical doctor discovered that he was malnourished, was infected by worms and had other food deficiency complications.

 The doctor recommended artificial feeding for the child, including vitamins to stimulate his appetite and an appropriate treatment for worms and amoebae.